nick-chandoke/lookupt/README.md

+note: this module may be deprecated in favor of [validation arrows](https://github.com/mavenraven/validations).
+I have yet to fully compare the two, but at first glance it seems likely.

+---

 # ```LookupT```

 *Please see the haddocks (link to hopefully soon be posted) for documentation.
 This document is merely a WIP summary of the haddocks.*